rybafish/rybafish.github.io/about.md

 * powerful [SQL Console](/sqlconsole)
 * Check some minor little things on [Tips and Tricks](/tips) page

-## Known Limitations
-### Limitations
-* Charts: chart network calls are synchronous
-* SQL console: bind variables are not supported, only literals

-### Bugs
-* KPI highlighting feature is not perfect yet - but you can move highligted point by Alt+Left/Right/Up/Down
-* console: ~~32000 output rows limit (PyHDB bug)~~ - fixed in v0.9 Paltus

-You can also review future plans in [TODO](/todo) list.

-To see the rest of the bugs or report some - check the project's [issues](https://github.com/rybafish/rybafish/issues) page.
+To see development plans/progress or report issues - check out the project's [issues](https://github.com/rybafish/rybafish/issues) page.

 ### License
 RybaFish Charts is free open source software released under GPLv3 license.
 The software provided "as is" without warranty of any kind, you can use it at your own risk.